peteroupc/html3dutil/doc/BSplineCurve.md

 <a name='BSplineCurve_jerk'></a>
 ### BSplineCurve#jerk(u)

-Finds an approximate jerk vector at the given u-coordinate of this curve.
+Finds an approximate jerk vector at the specified u-coordinate of this curve.
 The implementation in <a href="Curve.md">Curve</a> calls the evaluator's <code>jerk</code>
 method if it implements it; otherwise, does a numerical differentiation using the acceleration vector.

-The <b>jerk</b> of a curve is a vector which is the third-order derivative of the curve's position at the given coordinate.
+The <b>jerk</b> of a curve is a vector which is the third-order derivative of the curve's position at the specified coordinate.
 The vector returned by this method <i>should not</i> be "normalized" to a unit vector.

 #### Parameters